 The Bears went on a 10-3 run to open the second half.
-Brown scored more points in the first 2:43 of the second half than they did in all of the first half, reducing the deficit to 14 with a score of 32-18.
-They continued trading baskets with the Crimson and outscored them 42-36 on the half, but it was not enough to overcome the first half deficit, resulting in a 65-50 defeat.
+Brown made more baskets in just 2:43 of the second half than the entirety of the second half, bringing the score to a more competitive 32-18.
+They continued trading baskets with the Crimson and outscored them 42-36 on the half, but the first half deficit still held Bruno back, resulting in a 65-50 defeat.

 Wojcik added 11 points and Choh contributed 10 points with a game-high six assists.
 Both of them came up big when it mattered most, completing the Bears’ late second half comeback at the charity stripe.
-Trailing by six with under two minutes remaining, Kino Lilly’s three-pointer cut the deficit to three and was followed by a pair of free throws by Wojcik to make it a one-point game with 1:46 left on the clock.
-The two sides then traded 1-for-2 trips to the free throw line before Choh hit both of his free throws to give the Bears a 59-58 lead.
+Kino Lilly made a three-pointer, followed up with two free throws from Wojick that brought Brown just one point behind Dartmouth with 1:46 remaining on the clock.
+Brown and Dartmouth then swapped 1-for-2 trips to the free throw line until Choh made both of his free throws, taking the Bears into a 59-58 lead.

 “There was definitely a momentum shift,” said Wojcik.
 “We rallied as a team and, like coach said, we came out there believing we were gonna win that game.”
-The biggest defensive possession of the game for the Bears followed Choh’s clutch free throws, with key defensive plays by Kimo Ferrari ’24, David Mitchell ’22 and Wojcik playing lockdown perimeter defense to force the Big Green into a desperation three.
+Following Choh’s free throws, the Bears took the day’s biggest defensive possession with key plays from Kimo Ferrari ’24, David Mitchell ’22 and Wojcik, who played lockdown perimeter defense that pushed Big Green into a desperation three.
 The shot fell well short of the rim and bounced out of bounds with just 20 seconds to play.

-Choh was fouled on the next possession, hitting two more free throws to take a three-point lead at 61-59.
-After a free throw by each side, a long pass to Noah Meren ’22 drained the final few seconds off the clock as the Bears escaped with the victory.
+Choh received a foul on the next possession, making two more free throws and bringing the score to a 61-59 Bears lead.
+Following free throws from both teams, Noah Meren ’22 took the final seconds off the clock with a long pass that led the Bears to victory.